 A zoonotic disease is an illness that can be transmitted from animals to humans.
 Among the more common ones is salmonella infection (from chickens, ducks, turtles, snakes).

-Find out 14 diseases you can prevent simply by washing your hands.
+Samonella is just one of the diseases you can prevent simply by washing your hands.

-Orthostatic hypotension is…
+Medical trivia question #5: Orthostatic hypotension is…

 A. A raised heart rate due to chronic stress

 B. Light-headedness caused by a lack of sodium

 C. Lowered blood pressure caused by standing up